Mukhtar al-Thaqafi: Counter-coup

 One year after the Battle of Ayn al-Warda, the Umayyad army occupied Mosul and headed for Kufa.
 Mukhtar sent three thousand cavalrymen under the command of Yazid ibn Anas.
 On 17 July 686, they defeated the Umayyad army, twice their size, near Mosul.
 That evening, after ordering the execution of all the Syrian captives, Ibn Anas died of an illness.
 Having lost their commander, the Kufans retreated in the face of another Umayyad army.
 In Kufa, rumour spread that Mukhtar's forces had been defeated and Ibn Anas slain.
 In response, Mukhtar deployed seven thousand reinforcements headed by Ibn al-Ashtar.
 Taking advantage of the troops' absence, the Kufan nobility, whose relations with Mukhtar had grown estranged due to his favouritism toward the mawali, attempted to topple Mukhtar by besieging his palace.
 They accused him of robbing their prestige:

 He and his party have renounced our pious ancestors; he has enticed our slaves and Mawālī, and mounted them, has given or promised them a share of our state revenue; in this way he has robbed us ...

 Despite the siege, Mukhtar was able to recall Ibn al-Ashtar.
 Three days after its departure from Kufa, Ibn al-Ashtar's army returned and defeated the revolt.

 After eliminating his opposition, Mukhtar enacted punitive measures against those involved in the battle of Karbala.
-He executed most of them, including Umar ibn Sa'd and Shimr ibn Ziljawshan.
+He executed most of them, including Umar ibn Sa'd and Shimr ibn Dhi al-Jawshan.
 Many others were killed on the pretext of their direct or indirect involvement in the battle, while about ten thousand Kufans fled to Basra.
 The houses of many absconders were destroyed.
 This further reduced Arab support for Mukhtar and he became increasingly reliant on mawali.

 Battle of Khazir

 Two days after reasserting control over Kufa, Mukhtar dispatched Ibn al-Ashtar with a thirteen thousand-strong force to confront the approaching Umayyad army led by Ibn Ziyad.
 Some of Mukhtar's soldiers carried a chair, circling around it, which they claimed belonged to Ali and would give them victory in the battle.
 The idea is said to have been Mukhtar's.
 He had invented it to increase his support among more religious people and compared it to the Ark of the Covenant, but orientalist Julius Wellhausen holds he was not the originator of the concept.
 He allowed them to carry the chair, as he needed their zeal.
 The armies met at the banks of Khazir River in early August 686.
-The Umayyad army was defeated, and many of the senior Umayyad military leaders including Ibn Ziyad and Husayn ibn Numayr al-Sakuni were killed.
+The Umayyad army was defeated, and many of the senior Umayyad military leaders including Ibn Ziyad and Husayn ibn Numayr were killed.
 The exact date of the battle is unknown, although some sources put it on 6 August, coinciding with 10 Muharram, the date of Husayn's death.
 The death of Ibn Ziyad was seen as the fulfillment of Mukhtar's promise of revenge against Husayn's killers.